MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-change-streams.md

 ﻿---
-title: How to adapt to change streams in your digital transformation
+title: Change streams in business-focused digital transformations
-description: Learn how to plan for and respond to various change streams that can affect your digital transformation with Dynamics 365, such as business, user, product, and external factors.
+description: Learn how to use change streams in a business-focused digital transformation.
 author: taksatoms
 ms.author: tsato
 ms.date: 01/11/2024